-12 Credits Students may choose any additional courses not taken above as general electives postmodern and premodern thinkers occupy the same neighborhood space.
-Ethnicity is no longer the litmus to determine like groups as the nations of the world have mixed while finding a home in the cities of the world.
+Students may choose any additional courses not taken above as general electives determine like groups as the nations of the world have mixed while finding a home in the cities of the world.
 There is also a notable trend in socioeconomic diversity as gentrification takes hold: lower and upper class dwelling together in close proximity.
 This diversity calls for an expanded response: traditional church-centered, relief-oriented ministry has grown to include church-based, Not for Profit (NFP) and For Profit (FP) organizations as vehicles of ministry.
-These expanded ministries require legal, fiscal and administrative acumen outside that of traditional pastoral ministry.